Last Updated on January 4, 2022 by Real Men Sow

 Harvesting Medlar Fruit

-While some people let the fruit fall to the ground, it is easier to watch them if they are picked in the late October or November while they are still hard.
+While some people let the fruit fall to the ground, it is easier to watch them if they are picked in late October or November while they are still hard.
 They can be stored in one layer on dry sandpaper or paper stalk upwards, somewhere cool and light.
 To prevent molds and rotting, it’s a good idea for the stalks to be dipped in strong salt solutions.

 The fruit will have bletted between one and three weeks later.
 The skin may have turned brown and become slightly wrinkled.
 The fruit will feel soft to the touch.
 It’s best to eat the fruit as soon as possible, since this is when it’s most citrusy and tangy.